 You also can’t open use your phone for another app as you can on a desktop to check email or play on a second site.

 Since you can only leave one table open I almost always stick with Snap cash games or tournaments.
 With fast-fold you’re constantly engaged making decisions so there is very little downtime to get bored or restless for lack of action.

-Unless I was playing higher stakes (which I wouldn’t be doing on the go) I would easily lose patience having to solely concentrate on one table, but if you can handle it you can go ahead and play entire tournaments on mobile.
+Unless I was playing higher stakes (which I wouldn’t be doing on the go) I would easily lose patience having to solely concentrate on one table at 888 Poker, but if you can handle it you can go ahead and play entire tournaments on mobile.

 How well does the app and mobile instant play work?